zeeguu-ecosystem/Zeeguu-Exercises/README.md

 Heroku Deployment
 -----------------

-The code is already deployed on the *Heroku* server[1].
-The deployment is done through Github.
-The link to our app:
+The project is deployed on the *Heroku* server[1].
+The deployment is connectedto Github repository: https://github.com/martinavagyan/zeeguu-exercises The link to our app:
 [zeeguu.herokuapp.com]
 The repository connected to heroku is: